|Learn About Open Science Badges!|

 The Open Science Badges program was created by members of the Open Science Collaboration to reward authors for enhancing the transparency, replicability, and overall quality of psychological research.
 All authors of scientific research are encouraged to adopt the following open practices for their research submitted to Psi Chi Journal and beyond.

 Open Data Badge

-To be eligible for this Badge, authors must create a free account on the OSF website and post all digitally shareable data necessary to reproduce the reported results.
+To be eligible for this Badge, authors should create a free account on the OSF website and post all digitally shareable data necessary to reproduce your reported results.
 This allows future researchers to review your work and compare it to their other findings.

 Open Materials Badge

 Authors who provide all necessary materials to enable future researchers to replicate their research are eligible to receive this Badge.
 Authors with additional materials not published in their manuscript may create a free account on the OSF website where they can visit “My Projects” to post these materials there instead.

 Studies that submit a basic timestamped preregistered design before conducting the initial research are eligible to apply for this Badge.
 To preregister a study, create a personal account at the OSF website.
 If you are new to this website, select “My Projects,” at the top of the page, opt to create a New Project, and then select “Registrations.”